kittsville/Web-Tools/README.md

 A collection of minorly useful text tooling

+While some of these tools already exist online, you equally shouldn't be pasting confidential company data into random online tools.
+This site saves me relying on every machine I use having tools like [jq](https://stedolan.github.io/jq/) installed.

 ## Local setup

 1. Fork + clone the project (consider using [GitHub Desktop](https://desktop.github.com/) if you're unfamiliar with git)